 The Notes are aggregated collective action debt securities and will contain provisions regarding acceleration and voting on amendments, modifications, changes and waivers that differ from those applicable to the Republic's outstanding external indebtedness issued prior to April 6, 2016.
 These provisions are referred to as "collective action clauses."
-Under these provisions, the Republic may amend the payment provisions of the debt securities and other reserved matters listed in the Notes with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities, if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; of debt securities, more than $66^2/3\%$ of the aggregate principal amount of the outstanding bonds of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, and more than 50% of the aggregate principal amount of the outstanding bonds of all series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken individually.
+Under these provisions, the Republic may amend the payment provisions of the debt securities and other reserved matters listed in the Notes with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities of all series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities, more than 50% of the aggregate principal amount of the outstanding bonds of all series affected by the proposed modification, taken in the association of all series affected by the proposed modification, taken in the association of all series affected by the proposed modification, taken in the 30% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the 30% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the 30% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the 30% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken individually.